UBC Product Brochure.

 The Control Unit

-The control unit undertakes the processing of the transducer signals and controls all functions of the individual RCA components.
+The control unit undertakes the processing of the transducer signals and controls all functions of the individual UBC components.
 An operator’s control panel with display is located on the control cabinet front.
 The RCA-IR can be fitted with different communication technologies e.g. Bluetooth, WIFI and LAN, and a remote access system is also implemented.

 The UBC-2000 is also available for installation in the hopper using a different extraction mechanism.